-In addition to the current funding cycle (2015-2020), the National Research and Training Center on Blindness and Low Vision at Mississippi State University has received NIDILRR funding for a Rehabilitation Research and Training Center (RRTC) for six previous cycles: 1981-1986, 1986-1991, 1991-1996, 1996-2001, 2001-2006, and 2010-2015.
+In addition to the current funding cycle (2020-2025), the NRTC has received federal funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for a Rehabilitation Research and Training Center (RRTC) for seven previous cycles: 1981-1986, 1986-1991, 1991-1996, 1996-2001, 2001-2006, 2010-2015, and 2015-2020.

 I. Research Highlights